Fornication/Arkays-Commandment/README.md

 #### Darkness Settings

- - If you want the game to be brighter or darker, you can use the Vivid Weathers MCM.
+ - If you want the game to be brighter or darker, you can use the Cathedral Weathers MCM.

-##### If you cannot handle the ENB: Disable `useEffect` in enbseries.ini

-#### More color correction

-Fiddle with the Vivid Weathers MCM for more color customization.

 ### Zoomed in Display